 - 2.20.
-The marine SCTs differ from the NECR1054 approach as they form 'building blocks' from which the proposed SCAs will amalgamate.
-(In NECR105, types are generic classifications which may cover a number of large areas which themselves are individual SCAs.)
-The types are also proposed to be at one level, the local authority level, reaching out to sea the full 12nm offshore.
+The marine Seascape Character Types differ from the NECR1054 approach as they form 'building blocks' from which the proposed Seascape Character Areas will amalgamate.
+(In NECR105, types are generic classifications which may cover a number of large areas which themselves are individual Seascape Character Areas.)
+The types are also proposed to be at one level, the local authority level, reaching out to sea the full 12 nautical miles offshore.
 This is because the Regional seascape study has used a different approach to the marine element of the study area and it is considered that confusion may result if these areas/units were also called 'regional'.
-This also differs from the 2001 CCW guidance which suggested that seascape assessment should only reach 1nm offshore. - 2.21.
-The SCTs extend from the 12 nm limit to the edge of the intertidal types which were defined first.
-It was decided that the prime drivers of difference in marine character were the physical characteristics of bathymetry, sea bed sediments and bedrock, and wave climate.
-From this, other secondary characteristics would flow such as sea use which has been used as a contributor to the definition of types elsewhere.
-For instance, sandbanks would tend to have shallow water and higher waves and would be avoided by boats/shipping.
-Deep water high wave coasts would tend to be avoided or used in a limited way eg Strumble Head coastal waters.
-Coarse sediment or bare rock on the sea bed such as in Ramsey Sound indicates higher water energy whilst fine sediments such as mud indicate low energy, such as the middle of St Bride's Bay, where tankers anchor.
-The three main drivers were subdivided as follows: - Shallow depths 0-30m, moderate depths 30-60m, and deeper waters >60m. - Sea bed sediments ranging in grain size from gravel to sand to mud and bedrock exposed on the sea floor towards islands/islets.
-Sea floor
+This also differs from the 2001 Countryside Council for Wales guidance which suggested that seascape assessment should only reach 1nm offshore. - 2.21.
+The Seascape Character Types extend from the 12 nautical mile limit to the edge of the intertidal types which were defined first.
+It was decided that the prime drivers